tc39/notes/es9/2018-09/sept-26.md

 - [proposal](https://github.com/tc39/proposal-decorators/)
 - [slides](https://docs.google.com/presentation/d/1s9bu_Z0vWR9eR4TL_8LEOmIFZvPth9Z8BLcHVqYWf_0/edit#slide=id.p)

 DE: We can't go to Stage 3 because of one unresolved issue, but we have resolutions on two issues.
-The two issues we discussed previously about the use of private in decorators, the “Integrity Investigation”.
+The two issues we discussed previously about the use of private in decorators, the "Integrity Investigation".
 We get strong encapsulation boundaries with frozen realms, so the goal is to make PrivateName (in example slide) a defensible class.
 (Demonstrates examples in slides).
 As we've discussed previously, it's important to decorate private fields in methods.
 There's plenty of APIs that use this, in JS there's a get function to access a private variable, and it's good to have this as terse as possible.
 It's pretty syntactically clear that the getter is getting access to the variable.
 You're passing the private field to the decorator directly.
 If you do want a convenient way to get that access, you could imagine decorating the entire class.
 What we concluded was, though ugly and unfortunate, we would remove the private fields from decorators.
 If there's a mismatch, it's better to go more conservatively, partly because we have this workaround.
 We cannot think of a use case where this doesn't work out.
 There's a PR out for this restriction.
 Before we get to export/toString, I want to at least get consensus on these two PRs—not for stage advancement.

 (Cheering at progress)